New York Jets Odds: Super Bowl, Division & More

 Super Bowl Futures

-Super Bowl futures are about finding a team that you think can win the Super Bowl before the actual match-up is reached.
-The goal is to try and find value in a team that you think has the potential to win the Super Bowl before the start of the NFL regular season.
-The Jets are +6000 to win the Super Bowl according to DraftKings Sportsbook.
+Super Bowl futures are about finding a team that you think can win the Super Bowl before the actual matchup is reached.
+The New York Jets odds are +80000 to win the Super Bowl according to FanDuel Sportsbook NY.

 Prop Bets are not tied to the outcome of an NFL game.
 Each week there are hundreds of prop bets offered during the NFL regular season.
 Prop bets can range from passing yards to sacks and everything in between.

 A point spread is the way of balancing out two teams, either giving or taking away points.
 The goal is to try and get bets on both sides of the number.
-Jets are +9.5 in their Week 2 matchup in Dallas against the Cowboys.
+The Jets are 6.5 point underdogs in their Week 11 match-up Sunday in Buffalo against the Bills.

 Analyze the live betting markets as the game take places and take advantage of momentum or trends during the course of action.